-Students discover how the Navajo language and people played a significant role in the U.S. strategy to win World War II.
-Grade 8
+In this lesson from Arizona State University, students discover how the Navajo language and people played a significant role in the U.S. strategy to win World War II.
+Grade 7.

 Island Hopping: The Story of Ned Begay Code Talker: A Novel About the Navajo Marines of World War Two

-Students study the Navajo contribution to the United States during World War II while following the story of the Ned Begay as he starts out at a boarding school and later becomes a U.S. Marine who learns the Navajo Code.
+In this lesson from Arizona State University, students study the Navajo contribution to the United States during World War II while following the story of the Ned Begay as he starts out at a boarding school and later becomes a U.S. Marine who learns the Navajo Code.
 Students will learn how Ned's background and culture helped him survive and become successful in his education and his experience as a Marine.
-Grade 4.
+Grade 5.

 Aleutian World War II National Historic Area